Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: Related Work

 \section{Related Work}

 \textbf{Monocular depth estimation.} Monocular depth estimation is a dense regression problem, requiring pixel-wise predictions of depth from a single image, capturing complex spatial relationships within the scene.
-Some depth models learn to infer pixel-wise depth in metric scale (i.e. meters)~\cite{bhat2021adabins,dorn,lao2024sub,Va-depthnet,wong2020targeted,yuan2022neural,DepthCLIP,zeng2024wordepth} by minimizing loss between depth predictions and ground-truth depth maps.
+Some depth models learn to infer pixel-wise depth in metric scale (i.e. meters)~\cite{bhat2021adabins,dorn,lao2024sub,Va-depthnet,wong2020targeted,yuan2022neural,DepthCLIP,zeng2024wordepth, chung2025eta, rim2025protodepth} by minimizing loss between depth predictions and ground-truth depth maps.
 Each model typically applies to only one data domain in which it is trained, with similar camera parameters and object scales.
-Specifically, DORN~\cite{dorn} leverages a spacing-increasing discretization technique.
-AdaBins~\cite{bhat2021adabins} partitions depth ranges into adaptive bins.
-NeWCRFs~\cite{yuan2022neural} uses neural window fully-connected CRFs to compute energy.
-VA-DepthNet~\cite{Va-depthnet} uses first-order variational constraints, making the network aware of the depth gradient in the scene space.
-When ground-truth depth is not available, self-supervised approaches \cite{bian2021unsupervised,fei2019geo,ji2021monoindoor,lao2024depth,li2021structdepth,mahjourian2018unsupervised,peng2021excavating,upadhyay2023enhancing,wang2023planedepth,wang2023sqldepth,wong2019bilateral,wu2022toward,yu2020p,zhang2020unsupervised,zhao2022monovit,zhao2020towards,zhou2019moving,zhou2017unsupervised} rely on geometric constraints, where scale is attributed through radar \cite{singh2023depth}, inertials~\cite{guizilini2022full,wei2023surrounddepth}, lidar \cite{ezhov2024all,liu2022monitored,park2024test,wong2021adaptive,wong2021learning,wong2020unsupervised,wu2024augundo,yang2019dense}, or binocular images~\cite{garg2016unsupervised,godard2019digging,left-right}.
 To enable generalization across diverse domains, empowering depth estimation in the wild, other works have explored affine-invariant depth estimation~\cite{zhang2022hierarchical, DepthAnything, DPT, midas, Marigold, DepthAnythingV2,yin2021learning,eftekhar2021omnidata,yin2020diversedepth,li2018megadepth}, which predicts depth up to an unknown global shift and scale.
 This approach can accommodate varied scenes with different scales, while still preserving the geometric relationships between different objects or regions within the scene.
 HND~\cite{zhang2022hierarchical} hierarchically normalizes the depth representations with spatial information and depth distributions.
 Depth Anything ~\cite{DepthAnything} learns from large-scale automatically annotated data.
 DPT~\cite{DPT} leverages vision transformers using a scale- and shift-invariant trimmed loss.
 MiDas~\cite{midas} mixes multiple datasets with training objectives invariant to depth range and scale.
-Marigold~\cite{Marigold} associates fine-tuning protocol with a diffusion model.
-Existing methods try to predict depth solely from images, which suffers from ambiguity like scale, object orientation, occlusion, and visual nuisance like viewpoints, illumination, appearance, texture, etc. On the other hand, our PriorDiffusion leverages language prior in Diffusion Models to provide a thorough understanding of the scene associated with the input text, to resolve the ambiguity and the nuisance variables in the visual algorithm.
+Depth Anything~\cite{DepthAnything} and Depth Anything v2~\cite{DepthAnythingV2} train a depth foundation model using large-scale unlabeled data.
+Existing methods try to predict depth solely from images, which suffer from ambiguity like scale, object orientation, occlusion, and visual nuisance like viewpoints, illumination, appearance, texture, etc. In this paper, we investigate integrating language into diffusion-based monocular depth estimators to provide conditions of 3D scenes, to resolve the ambiguity and the nuisance variables in the pure visual algorithm.